wonjune-kang/expressive-speech-retrieval/README.md

   -p /path/to/checkpoint/roberta_emotion2vec.pt
 ```

-This will print per-class retrieval performance for ESD and Expresso.
-If using the provided retrieval trial pickle file and checkpoint, you should get:
+This will compute and print per-class retrieval performance for ESD and Expresso.
+If using the provided retrieval trial pickle files and checkpoint, you should get:

 ```
 ...